- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs.

-The patient uses an incentive spirometer at regular intervals to improve breathing and loosen sputum.
+The person uses an incentive spirometer at regular intervals to improve breathing and loosen sputum.
 The spirometer is a hand-held clear plastic device that includes a breathing tube and a container with a movable gauge.
-The patient exhales, then inhales forcefully through the tube, using the pressure of the inhalation to raise the gauge to the highest level possible.
+The person exhales, then inhales forcefully through the tube, using the pressure of the inhalation to raise the gauge to the highest level possible.

 Rhythmic Breathing and Coughing

-During recovery, the patient performs rhythmic breathing and coughing every 4 hours:
+During recovery, the person performs rhythmic breathing and coughing every 4 hours:

 Dozens of antibiotics are available for treating pneumonia, but selecting the best drug is sometimes difficult.
-Patients with pneumonia need an antibiotic that is effective against the organism causing the disease.
-When the organism is unknown, "empiric therapy" is given, meaning the doctor chooses which antibiotic is likely to work based on factors such as the patient's age, health, and severity of the illness.
+People with pneumonia need an antibiotic that is effective against the organism causing the disease.
+When the organism is unknown, "empiric therapy" is given, meaning the doctor chooses which antibiotic is likely to work based on factors such as the person's age, health, and severity of the illness.

 In adults, the choice of antibiotic therapy depends on the severity of infection and site of care.
 In all cases, the more quickly antibiotic therapy is started once the diagnosis is made, the better the outcomes.
 In most cases, the organism causing the pneumonia will not be known before antibiotic therapy is started, so the doctor must choose an antibiotic regimen based on history and symptoms.
 Later, the therapy may be altered when more information becomes available.
 To determine the appropriate antibiotic, the doctor must first answer a number of questions: